 One of the greatest challenges in working with social media data is its sheer volume.
-The topic modelling and clustering features of WordStat enable you to quickly see themes emerging from a large dataset.
+The topic modelling and clustering features of WordStat enable you to guickly see themes emerging from a large dataset.
 Monitoring relevant themes in the social conversation can provide useful information by revealing dominant or changing opinions on key players, issues, companies or products.
 It can be useful in brand and crisis monitoring and help inform the trajectory of your research.

 Special character recognition: WordStat allows you to dictate the type and placement of special characters during text processing.
 This option allows you to distinguish regular words from hashtags and allows you to measure the frequency of hashtags in your dataset.
-This information can be leveraged to measure the popularity of campaigns and to modify hashtags as necessary.
+This information can be leveraged hashtags as necessary.